inet-framework/inet-tutorials/_docs/wireless/step1.md

 INET can model the wireless physical layer at various levels of detail, realized with different radio medium modules.
-In this step, we use `IdealRadioMedium`, which is the simplest model.
+In this step, we use `UnitDiskRadioMedium`, which is the simplest model.
 It implements a variation of unit disc radio, meaning that physical phenomena like signal attenuation are ignored, and the communication range is simply specified in meters.
 Transmissions within range are always correctly received unless collisions